Skip to main content

 Ballot Reform

-• Clear, concise and simple language be used on all ballot issues.
+• Clear and concise language be used on ballot issues.

 • Making it unlawful to have paid circulators gathering signatures for ballot proposals or recalls.